David Walsh (mining)

 David Walsh (11 August 1945 – 4 June 1998) was a Canadian businessman in the oil and gas and mining industries.

 Biography

-Walsh was founder and CEO of the Canadian mining company Bre-X, which was involved in one of the largest stock market scandals in Canadian history.
+Walsh was founder, leader and CEO of the Canadian mining company Bre-X, which was involved in one of the largest stock market scandals in Canadian history.
 Although Walsh had been oblivious to or dismissive of warning signs before the outbreak of the scandal, he called in RCMP investigators once the fraud was identified, and assisted the RCMP in their criminal investigation.
 Before the Bre-X fraud, Walsh had run several successful oil and gas companies with properties throughout the United States and Canada and had been a stock broker, trust company officer, and portfolio manager.
 He died of an apparent aneurysm in 1998, suffered at his home in the Bahamas.